JackGRWD/JackGRWD/README.md

-# Hi, I’m Jack :smile:
+# Hi, I'm Jack :smile:

-I’m a second-year electrical engineering student at the University of Waterloo with a passion for problem-solving, innovation, and collaboration.
+I'm a second-year electrical engineering student at the University of Waterloo with a passion for problem-solving, innovation, and collaboration.

 I'm working on embedded systems, developing drones for a design team at Waterloo - Waterloo Ariel Robotics Group (WARG).
 Through this experience
 I developed my C, C++, and source control skills.
-In the future, I would like to increase my fluency in Python, Java, HTML, and CSS.
+In the future, I want to increase my fluency in Python, Java, HTML, and CSS.
+I would also like to become more involved in electrical design and implementation using CAD software such as Altium Designer.

 # Contact me
 - Email: j9greenw@uwaterloo.ca